Enabling Approximate Joint Sampling in Diffusion LMs: Experiments

 \paragraph{Training Details} We train \method\ with a roll-out of three, that is, we assume $K=4$ for training.
-All models are trained for 2 epochs with constant learning rate of 5e-5 and batch size of 32. \method\ has 200M parameters (compared to 7B parameters for base model). \method\ assumes an initial distribution of prompts $\mathcal{D}$ (kindly refer Alg~\ref{alg:dafter_training}).
-For Dream-Base model we assume the initial prompt as just the beginning-of-sentence token, with max generation length of 128 tokens.
-We run the base model inference with a temperature of 1.0 for 100K samples to get our training dataset for Dream-Base.
-For Dream-Instruct, we subsample 20K unique questions from MetamathQA and generate with max generation length of 256 tokens, with temperature of 0.1 and nucleus of 0.9.
-We choose the data-generation parameters to align with our evaluation setup (though our results show robustness to these).
+All models are trained for 2 epochs with constant learning rate of 5e-5 and batch size of 32. \method\ has 200M parameters (compared to 7B parameters for base model).
+Recall that \method\ assumes an initial distribution of prompts $\mathcal{D}$ (kindly refer Alg~\ref{alg:dafter_training}).
+For pretrained-only models we assume the initial prompt as just the beginning-of-sentence token, with max generation length of 128 tokens.
+We run the base model inference with a temperature of 1.0 for 100K samples to get our training dataset.
+For Dream-Instruct, we subsample 20K unique questions from MetamathQA~\cite{yu2023metamath} and generate with max generation length of 256 tokens, with temperature of 0.1 and nucleus of 0.9.
+For Dream-Coder we similarly subsample 20K prompts from Opencoder-LLM's opc-sft-stage2~\cite{Huang2024OpenCoderTO}.
+All data-generation runs take one GPU day on H100.
+All training runs take four GPU days on H100.
+Note that we are only sampling the prompts and not the ground truth responses.